mattsd99/gpu-rack-thermal-ml/README.md

-# DGX H100 SuperPOD Thermal Surrogate
+# DGX H100 SuperPOD Thermal Reduced-Order Surrogate Model

 A data-driven surrogate model that replaces a full CFD solve of a DGX H100 SuperPOD data center with a fast neural network forward pass (~ms vs ~hours).